 - Clinical triage

 - Assessment

 - Group therapy

 - Case Management

 - Medication support as indicated

-- Outpatient Biopsychosocial Rehabilitation Programs (OP/BPSR) are authorized to provide primarily individual and group rehabilitation, collateral, medication support, case management brokerage and occasional crisis intervention services.
+- Outpatient Biopsychosocial Rehabilitation Programs (OP/BPSR) are authorized to provide primarily individual and group rehabilitation, coordination of care, medication support, case management brokerage and occasional crisis intervention services.

-o OP/BPSR programs are also authorized to provide an initial clinical assessment for the purposes of determining medical necessity and some psychotherapy.
+- o OP/BPSR programs are also authorized to provide an initial clinical assessment for the purposes of determining access criteria for Specialty Mental Health Services are met to provide medically necessary services, which may include psychotherapy.

-The initial Behavioral Health Assessment, Problem List and Client Plan (as applicable) shall be completed and final approved within sixty (60) days of program assignment.
-If, after completing the assessment, the clinician determines that medical necessity criteria for specialty mental health services are not met, the client will be issued an NOABD (see more complete description of the process in the Beneficiary Rights and Issue Resolution chapter of this Handbook) and his/her/their beneficiary rights shall be explained.
+The initial Assessment, Problem List and Client Plan (as applicable) shall be completed within a clinically appropriate timeframe upon program assignment.
+If, after completing the assessment, the clinician determines that access criteria for specialty mental health services are not met, the client will be issued an NOABD (see more complete description of the process in the Beneficiary Rights and Issue Resolution chapter of this Handbook) and his/her/their beneficiary rights shall be explained.